MikeShepard/SQLPSX/readme.txt

 7. Run Write-SmoToCsvFile.ps1 to import the csv file into the database

 What's New
-    Version 2.2.3
+    Version 2.3
+        Added MSI-based installer
+        Added PBM Module
+            Includes tables, functions, report and sample policies.
+Works againts SQL 2000, 2005 or 2008 or 2008 R2.
+        Modified adolib module
+            Fixed minor issues
+            Added invoke-bulkcopy to which uses SqlBulkCopy class in and allows column mapping Added new-sqlcmd which is used to create SqlCommand objects for use in other functions and invoke-bulkcopy Modified OracleIse module
+            Moved saved preference to User Store instead of module directory Modified prompt to show both Oracle and SQL Server connections Added auto, table, list, and isetab output options Added PoshMode which allows embedding PowerShell variables in queries Moved output option to separate dialog box Modified SQLIse module
+            Moved saved preference to User Store instead of module directory Modified prompt to show both Oracle and SQL Server connections Added auto, table, list, and isetab output options Moved output option to separate dialog box Added print and raiserror handling
+            Added multi-query handling
+        Modified SqlServer module
+            Fixed Write-SmoCsvToDb.ps1, Write-SmoToCsvFile.ps1 and Run-SmoToCsvFile.ps1
+            Changed statement timeout from the default of 10 minutes to unlimited.
+This was needed for backup and other long operations.
+Timeout can be also be specified by user Fixed issues/added functionality in specifying database objects Added progress indicator, precent complete and success messages to backup and restore functions Version 2.2.3
         Fixed issues with PoshMode
     Version 2.2.2